UltraFuzz: Towards Resource-saving in Distributed Fuzzing: Evaluation

-In this subsection, we try to explain the super-linear acceleration of UniFuzz to AFL-single-core.
-Generally speaking, if we only expand AFL to a parallel model without optimizing the scheduling algorithm and mutation operator of AFL, theoretically, the parallel mode won't perform as good as AFL-single-core with the same computation resources (i.e., expanding the execution times).
-The reason is that parallelism always introduces additional overhead (e.g., seeds synchronization and task distribution) regardless of the optimization to the parallel mode.
-As a result, with the same testing resources, the computation resources used on fuzzing seeds in the parallel mode are less than those in AFL-single-core.
-Therefore, the test cases produced by the parallel mode of AFL should be less than those produced by extending the execution time of AFL-single-core.

-Based on this assumption, we analyze the average number of test cases generated by UniFuzz and AFL-single-core on all programs with different computation resources, which is listed in Table \ref{table:exectuion}.
-From Table \ref{table:exectuion}, we can conclude, with the same computation resources, averagely, UniFuzz generates more test cases than AFL-single-core or at least the same, which is not consistent with our inference.
+Generally speaking, if we only expand AFL to a parallel mode without optimizing its scheduling, theoretically, the parallel mode will not perform as well as AFL-single with the same computing resources.
+The reason is that parallelism always introduces additional overhead, such as by seeds synchronization and task dispatching.
+Hence, with the same computing resources, the proportion used on fuzzing seeds in parallel mode is less than those in AFL-single.
+As a result, the test cases produced by AFL’s parallel mode should be less than those produced by extending the execution time of AFL-single.
+Based on this assumption, we analyzed the average number of test cases generated by UltraFuzz and AFL-single, as listed on the right side of each column in Table \ref{table:resource}.
+However, the results show that, on average, UltraFuzz generates the same or more test cases than AFL single with the same computing resources, which is not consistent with our original inference.
+We argue the main reason behind this result is the high resource efficiency of UltraFuzz.
+UltraFuzz consumes fewer resources in generating each valid test case.
+To dig into the deep reason, we propose the following explanations.